Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Results and Discussions

-Although $N(0)$ appears to be increasing monotonously with $P_c$, it is difficult to connect this result with the pressure dependence of $T_c$.
-The changes are minute, and the correlation between $N(0)$ and $T_c$ is more subtle in cuprates than in the conventional superconductors.
+Although $N(0)$ appears to be slightly increasing with $P_c$, more studies will be necessary to understand the pressure dependence of $T_c$.
+The changes of $N(0)$ are minute, and the correlation between $N(0)$ and $T_c$ is more subtle in cuprates than in conventional superconductors.
 On the other hand, the uniaxial pressure dependence for $T_c$ in electron-doped cuprates itself is not yet established.
 For example, studies of Sm-CCO \cite{KUND1998173} deduced that decreasing $c$ ($a$) has small positive (negative) effects on $T_c$.
 However, the study for Nd-CCO suggested the opposite effect \cite{KAGA2005442}.
 The effects of uniaxial compression may also differ in SLCO as it is not isostructural with these compounds.
 Hence, we encourage further experimental investigations of uniaxial stress in SLCO.